-Hutongs, a type of narrow alleys or street, is very typical and unique in Beijing.
-With the history of 700 years, Hutongs in Beijing display the aspect of Chinese cultural history.
-At first glance, Hutongs is seemed to have the similar appearances with grey walls and grey tiled buildings.
-However, if you are patient to talk with the dwellers in Hutongs, you will find that every hutong has its own anecdote and allusion.
+Hutongs, a type of narrow alley or street, is very typical in Beijing.
+At first glance, Hutongs seem to have a similar appearances with grey walls and grey tiled buildings.
+However, if you are patient and talk with the dwellers in Hutongs, you will find that every hutong has its own unique story.

-Hutong was not only the backbone of transportation in the ancient Beijing but also the place where common people lived.
-Hutongs represent the vicissitude of society and are rich in cultural atmosphere, which makes hutongs like a folk museum.
+The Hutong was not only the main thoroughfare in ancient Beijing but also the place where common people lived.
+Hutongs represent the vicissitude of society and are rich in cultural, which makes hutongs like a living folk museum.

-The term ‘Hutong’ first appeared during Yuan Dynasty (1206AD-1370AD) with the meaning of ‘town’.
-The place which was closer to Forbidden City was lived by those who had the higher social status like high-ranking officials and wealthy merchants.
+The term ‘Hutong’ first appeared during the Yuan Dynasty (1279 – 1368 CE) meaning ‘town’.
+The neighborhoods closer to the Forbidden City was inhabited by those with higher social status such as high-ranking officials and wealthy merchants.
 Their houses were called siheyuan which was characterized by carved and painted roof beams and beautiful gardens.
-And Hutongs were built and lined by the siheyuan and walled gardens.
+The Hutongs were built and lined by the siheyuan and walled gardens.

 In the mid-20th century, many hutongs were demolished to pave the way for new buildings and roads.
-Some of them still stands and have been designated as the protected area.
+Some of them still stand and have been designated as protected areas.

 Some famous hutongs are listed below:

 It is said that Yandai Xiejie is the oldest and most famous Hutong in Beijing.
-It is 232 meters long and located in front of Drum Tower.
-In Qing Dynasty, the shops in this hutong operated the business of tobaccos, smoking sets and curios.
-‘Yan’ in Chinese means tobacco and ‘Dan’ pouch.
-Yandai is a pouch to contain tobaccos.
-And some persons said that the shape of street look like a smoking pipe.
+It is over 700 feet (232 meters) long and located in front of Drum Tower.
+During the Qing Dynasty, the shops in this hutong were in the tobacco industry, including manufacturing smoking sets and curios.
+‘Yan’ in Chinese means tobacco and ‘Dai,’ pouch.
+Yandai is therefore a pouch to contain tobacco.
+Some also argue that the shape of street resembles a smoking pipe.

-During 1950s many buildings were converted into residential houses and this street was redeveloped to contain its historical features in 2007.
-You can find various types of shops and stores of Indian cloths, Tibet costumes, Lijing crafts, Shaanxi pottery and so on.
+During the 1950s many buildings were converted into residential houses and this street was redeveloped to highlight its historical features in 2007.
+You can find various types of shops and stores selling Indian cloths, Tibet costumes, Lijing crafts, Shaanxi pottery, and so on.

-The No.12 of Da Jinsi Hutong has a special arch which was wrote in the book of Lonely Planet and best-known to many tourists.
-It is said that this siheyuan is the only place which can be lived by foreign tourists.
+The No.12 of Da Jinsi Hutong has a special arch which was mentioned in the book Lonely Planet, and is well-known to many tourists.
+It is said that this siheyuan is the only place which can house foreign tourists.

 Admission Fee: free of charge